nakediKhum03/MathTutorV3/README.md

 This is a simple math tutor that gives the user two random numbers and one random math symbol and uses those to make a equation to solve. the two random numbers are 1 to 10 both inclusive, and the four math symbols are +, -, *, and /.
-And it can also tell the user if they are correct or incorrect.
+And it can also tell the user if they are correct or incorrect. and lets you continue on to more questions if they want.
+It gives the user three attempts to fix their mistake if wrong.
+And adds a leveling system to the code so that if you get three correct in a row then it levels you up, vise versa if you get three incorrect in a row.

 ## Console Output Example
 ```